What are stem cells?

 Our clean room derivation unit is licenced by The Human Tissue Authority (HTA), the UK competent authority for the European Tissue and Cell Directive.
 Our licence allows the storage, testing and processing of hESC for potential therapeutic application.

-Here in the CSCB, we have a number of research and clinical grade Stem Cells line's that are available from the UK Stem Cell bank.
-Each line's availability is outlined below;
+Here in the Centre for Stem Cell Biology, we have a number of research and clinical grade Stem Cells line's that are available from the UK Stem Cell bank.
+Each line's availability is outlined below:

-Currently, our research lines Shef 3 & Shef 6 are available from the UK Stem Cell Bank
+- Currently, our research lines Shef 3 and Shef 6 are available from the UK Stem Cell Bank.

-Our clinical grade lines; Shef 3.2 & Shef 6.1 are also deposited with the bank, more information will be added shortly.
+- Our clinical grade lines Shef 3.2 and Shef 6.1 are also deposited with the bank, more information will be added shortly.

 For any further information on any of our cell lines please either contact us or visit the UK Stem Cell Bank website:

-The Centre is unable to offer specific advice about the effectiveness of a stem cell treatment.
+The Centre for Stem Cell Biology is unable to offer specific advice about the effectiveness of a stem cell treatment.

 For commercial information about stem cell processing in our facility, please contact us.